GoInterject/GoInterject.github.io/bApps/bFinancials/Library.md

 >
 >  **Step 3:** Pick a report link on the right.
 >
-> **Step 4:** Always check the **Link Version** before opening a report. **The most recent version is green**, and that’s the version you should typically open.
+> **Step 4:** Always check the **Link Version** before opening a report. **The most recent version is green**, and that's the version you should typically open.
 Each report is described briefly in the Link Version window and its available versions are listed.
 >
 > **Step 5:** Click Open Link to open the report.
 >